fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.1.0/Get-AzureRmLoadBalancerBackendAddressPoolConfig.md

 ### Example 1: Get the backend address pool
 ```
-PS C:\>$loadbalancer = Get-AzureRmLoadBalancer -Name "MyLoadBalancer" -ResourceGroupName "MyResourceGroup"
+PS C:\> $Loadbalancer = Get-AzureRmLoadBalancer -Name "MyLoadBalancer" -ResourceGroupName "MyResourceGroup"
-PS C:\> Get-AzureRmLoadBalancerBackendAddressPoolConfig -Name "BackendAddressPool02" -LoadBalancer $loadbalancer
+PS C:\> Get-AzureRmLoadBalancerBackendAddressPoolConfig -Name "BackendAddressPool02" -LoadBalancer $Loadbalancer
 ```

-The first command gets an existing load balancer named MyLoadBalancer in the resource group named MyResourceGroup, and then stores it in the $loadbalancer variable.
+The first command gets an existing load balancer named MyLoadBalancer in the resource group named MyResourceGroup, and then stores it in the $Loadbalancer variable.

-The second command gets the associated backend address pool configuration named BackendAddressPool02 for the load balancer in $loadbalancer.
+The second command gets the associated backend address pool configuration named BackendAddressPool02 for the load balancer in $Loadbalancer.

 ## PARAMETERS